inariksit/GF-testing/README.md

 ### Include a gold standard & filter

 Add a database of `[(AST,[lin])]` for trees and linearisations that the user has deemed correct.
 When running the tests again, only show trees that are not in the database, or whose linearisations are different from those in the db.

+If testing an application grammar, or for some other reason the abstract syntax should change, this shouldn't be a big deal -- just update the treebank; remove trees that aren't in the grammar anymore.